nathanborror/swift-mime-generated/README.md

 #### Methods

-- `static func parse(_ content: String) throws -> MIMEMessage`
+- `static func parse(_ data: Data) throws -> MIMEMessage`
+  - Primary parsing method that accepts MIME message data
-  - Parses a MIME message from a string
+  - Converts the Data to a UTF-8 string and parses it as a MIME message
   - Multipart messages are parsed using the boundary specified in the Content-Type header
   - Non-multipart messages are treated as a single part containing the entire body
-- `static func parse(_ data: Data) throws -> MIMEMessage`
-  - Parses a MIME message from Data
-  - Converts the Data to a UTF-8 string and parses it as a MIME message
   - Throws `MIMEError.invalidUTF8` if the data cannot be decoded as UTF-8
+- `static func parse(_ content: String) throws -> MIMEMessage`
+  - Convenience method that accepts a MIME message string
+  - Converts the string to UTF-8 data and parses it
+  - Equivalent to calling `parse(_:Data)` with the string's data

 ### `MIMEMessage`